 Remember to take off your shoes when entering the main temple!
 (Don’t worry, there are signs to remind you).

 Once you’ve finished admiring the Buddha statue and lit some incense to help your meditation and prayer, you can walk across to the gift shop to buy some bird and fish feed.

 In the large pond that surrounds the temple are plenty of beautiful Koi fish waiting to be fed, as well as some tame birds who will also be vying for your attention and the food in your hands.

 Pop some seeds in your hands and wait for the little birds to hop onto your palms – like I said, they are very tame!

 Bird and fish feed from the shop costs $2 for a small bag, but you may find a kind stranger offering you their food for free.
 That’s what happened to us!
 We were watching and smiling as a young boy fed the fish and birds, when a lovely lady offered us the rest of her feed exclaiming: “I’m just passing on the karma as someone also gave me this food.”
 What a beautiful moment of kindness at this temple!

 Once you’ve admired the fish and birds, I’d recommend taking a slow walk by the pond – you may just find a turtle or two emerging from the water.

 I have always admired the Buddhist faith.
-A trip to this temple to see a small part of their way of life reminded me of the kindness, beauty and tranquillity this culture has to offer.
+A trip to this Buddhist temple in Hawaii to see a small part of their way of life reminded me of the kindness, beauty and tranquillity this culture has to offer.

 Have you been to Byodo-In Temple?
 Are there any other temples you’ve visited like this one?
 Share your thoughts in the comments below…